Wach-E/Andela-Phase2-Practice-Project/Translations done/Creating Virtual Machines.md

 ---

 ## Overview
-In this lab, you will explore the Virtual Machine instance options and create several VMs with different characteristics.
+In this lab, you will explore the Compute Engine instance options and create several VMs with different characteristics.

 ## Objectives
 In this lab, you explore the available options for VMs and see the differences between locations.